This list compiles all the resource lists from the five modules.

 Office for the Prevention of Harassment and Discrimination (OPHD)

-OPHD has the responsibility to implement procedures for providing prompt and effective responses to complaints of a hostile work/academic environment, sexual or racial harassment, or other discrimination concerns.
-Further, the office has oversight responsibility to initiate, coordinate, or conduct investigations into claims of violations of campus policy in all areas of discrimination against protected categories.
-The scope of this responsibility is campus-wide, covering faculty, staff, and students.
-OPHD provides education about issues of discrimination, equity, and the effects of discrimination and unequal treatment on the campus climate.
+OPHD has the responsibility to implement procedures for providing prompt and effective responses to complaints of hostile work/academic environment, sexual or racial harassment, or other against protected categories.
+The scope of this responsibility is campuswide, covering faculty, staff, and students.
+The Office for the Prevention of Harassment and Discrimination provides education about issues of discrimination, equity, and the effects of discrimination and unequal treatment on the campus climate.
 Their services are available to faculty, staff, and students.

 Title IX and Title VI Officer

-Provides policy information and guidance when responding to incidents of possible sexual or racial harassment, and other forms of discrimination.
-Directs and coordinates campus education and training efforts for faculty, staff, and students, specifically in sexual/racial harassment prevention, and generally, on issues of equity and campus climate concerns.
-Provides in-person education and training for academic departments and administrative units.
+Consultation, advising, and/or reporting: [email protected] or 510-643-7985 This Officer provides policy information and guidance when responding to incidents of possible sexual or racial harassment, and other forms of discrimination.
+In addition, they direct and coordinate campus education and training efforts for faculty, staff, and students, specifically in sexual/racial harassment prevention, and generally, on issues of equity and campus climate concerns.
+Further, this Officer provides in-person education and training for academic departments and administrative units.

-University Nondiscrimination Policy
+University Nondiscrimination Policy Statement

-Berkeley Human Resources: Reports of Discrimination, Harassment, or Retaliation
+Discrimination, Harassment, or Retaliation

 510-643-8996 or [email protected]